NM2/ditgbox-doc/index.md

 ### Get Results

-Used to retrieve all the results currently
+Used to retrieve all the results currently stored on the box

 #### Request